crew/unixgroup/README.md

 - Add in Bootstrap
 - We need a schema for how we're storing group administrators.
 We decided on a MySQL database since PHP plays nicely with that.
+- Loading files via PHP __autoload or via something like Composer.

 Views
 -----